gregoryv/mq/etc/blog.md

 The entire specification is 137 pages.
 This is quite a lot of information to read before actually starting anything.
 Luckily the first section is *terminology*.
-Especially useful as it provides the necessary vocabulary and a general feel for what concepts are *large* and which are small.
+It provides the necessary vocabulary and a general feel for what concepts are *large* and which are small.

 Having poor experience with a top-down development approach I looked for the smallest concepts to implement first, like constants and error